-The most important Jain religious observance of the year, the Paryushan is the most important Jain religious observance of each year and literally means “abiding” or “coming together.”
+The most important Jain religious observance of the year, Paryushana literally means “abiding” or “coming together.”
 Lasting either eight or ten days, it is a time of intensive study, reflection, and purification.
+It culiminates with a final day that involves confession and asking for forgiveness.

 Paryushana is the most important Jain religious observance of the year.
 For both Shvetambaras, who observe the festival over a period of eight days, and Digambaras, for whom Paryushana Parva lasts ten days, this is a time of intensive study, reflection, and purification.
 It takes place in the middle of the four-month rainy season in India, a time when the monks and nuns cease moving about from place to place and stay with a community.
 Paryushan means, literally, “abiding” or “coming together.”
 The monks and nuns who have to maintain fixed residence during the rainy season abide with the laity and are available to them for instruction and guidance.
 It is also a time when the laity take on various temporary vows of study and fasting, a spiritual intensity similar to temporary monasticism.
 In this respect, it bears comparison with periods of rigorous religious practice in other traditions, such as the Christian observance of Lent.
 Paryushana concludes with a time of confession and forgiveness for the transgressions of the previous year.